karthiks3000/postman-doc-gen/README.md

 # postman-doc-gen
 Generate HTML API documentation from a postman collection.
+You can use this tool to auto-generate the documentation and host it alongside your API's as detailed <a href="https://medium.com/@karthiks3000/hosting-api-documentation-with-postman-springboot-e3ac141a6663">here.</a>

 ## Usage